 - 1.1 Whilst Havering has employment rates which are higher than in neighbouring boroughs, this masks a local job market based predominantly on low skill jobs and low wage levels, and pockets of long term unemployment and economic inactivity, leading to under-employment, poor career progression and in-work poverty.
-The details of this are set out in the borough's "data story" at Appendix 2. - 1.2 At the same time, the local economy and job market is changing and it is important both that residents are equipped with the right skills to meet current demand and adapt to future employment trends, and that businesses are able to secure a labour force which meets their requirements.
-This requires a measured approach that will raise the ambition of residents and instil in businesses the confidence to work in partnership with the Council and providers to shape the local employment and skills landscape. - 1.3 In addition, the Department for Work and Pensions' (DWP's) mainstream programmes, such as the Work Programme, have historically been commissioned nationally with limited if any input from local authorities in terms of preferred providers.
-The Work and Health programme is now being commissioned to replace the Work Programme and Work Choice.
+The details of this are set out in the borough's "data story" at Appendix 2. - 1.2 At the same time, the local economy and job market are changing and it is important both that residents are equipped with the right skills to meet current demand and adapt to future employment trends, and that businesses are able to secure a local labour force which meets their requirements.
+This requires a measured approach that will raise the ambition of residents and instil in businesses the confidence to work in partnership with the Council and providers to shape the local employment and skills landscape. - 1.3 In addition, the Department for Work and Pensions' (DWP's) mainstream programmes, such as the Work Programme, have historically been commissioned nationally with limited, if any, input from local authorities in terms of preferred providers.
+The Work and Health Programme is now being commissioned to replace the Work Programme and Work Choice.
 The Local London Work and Health Programme (LLWHP) is designed to support the long term unemployed and those with health or disability challenges to access the labour market.
-This work is being led by the London Borough of Redbridge on behalf of Local London and is estimated to be worth £47m over five years and target 19,000 people who are in receipt of Job Seeker's Allowance plus the Employment Support Allowance Work Related Activity Group (WRAG).
+This work is being led by the London Borough of Redbridge on behalf of Local London and is estimated to be worth £47m over five years.
+It will target 19,000 people who are in receipt of Job Seeker's Allowance plus the Employment Support Allowance Work Related Activity Group (WRAG).
 Havering has fewer residents classified as WRAG than other boroughs and so, because of the lack of scale and returns from a provider perspective, there is a risk that Havering could miss out on its fair share again if it does not take a planned approach to engaging with this.
-It is therefore also important that the borough makes appropriate provision for this work locally as well as seeking to secure its fair share from other funding sources. - 1.4 The Council already has a number of plans and strategies in place to prevent and / or mitigate the effects of poverty, deprivation and financial exclusion.
-This document should therefore be read alongside, but does not replace, related documents such as the Demand Management Strategy, Housing Strategy, Customer Experience Strategy, Local Plan, Private Sector Landlord Licensing Scheme and the draft Financial Inclusion Strategy considered elsewhere on this agenda.
+It is therefore also important that the borough makes appropriate provision for undertaking this work locally as well as seeking to secure its fair share from other funding sources.

-- 1.5 However, the Council does not currently have a specific strategy to address the identified issues relating to unemployment, under-employment, and the current incongruence between the current and future skill needs of local employers and the skills of local residents.
+- 1.4The Council already has a number of plans and strategies in place to prevent and / or mitigate the effects of poverty, deprivation and financial exclusion.
+The Employment and Skills Plan should therefore be read alongside, but does not replace, related documents such as the Demand Management Strategy, Housing Strategy, Customer Experience Strategy, Local Plan, Private Sector Landlord Licensing Scheme and Financial Inclusion Strategy. - 1.5 However, the Council has not hitherto had a specific strategy to address the identified issues relating to unemployment, under-employment, and the current incongruence between the current and future skill needs of local employers and the skills of local residents.
 Therefore the Council commissioned the Rocket Science consultancy ("the consultants") to develop an Employment and Skills Plan ("the Plan") for the Council (attached at Appendix 1).
-This report summarises the key findings and recommendations. - 1.6The proposed Employment and Skills Plan considers the challenges facing the Council and the borough from two perspectives:
+This report summarises the kev findings and recommendations, as well as the feedback received from the local business community and other stakeholders. - 1.6The proposed Employment and Skills Plan considers the challenges facing the Council and the borough from two perspectives: